Novardok Yeshiva

-The Novardok Yeshiva was one of the largest and most important yeshiva in pre-World War II Europe, and a force within the Mussar movement.
+The Novardok Yeshiva was a large yeshiva in pre-World War II Europe, and a force within the Mussar movement.
 It was the first of hundreds of Mussar yeshivas which were all called Novardok yeshivas.

-The yeshiva was established in Novogrudok, Minsk Governorate, Russian Empire in 1896, together with a Kollel for married men, under the direction of Rabbi Yosef Yozel Horwitz, an alumnus of the Kovno Kollel and pupil of Rabbi Yisrael Salanter.
-He was known as the Alter fun Novardok, "the elder of Novardok" in Yiddish.
+The yeshiva was established in Novogrudok, Minsk Governorate, Russian Empire in 1896, under the direction of Yosef Yozel Horwitz, a rabbi known as the Alter fun Novardok, "the elder of Novardok" in Yiddish.

-Novardok yeshivas were opened in major cities likr Kyiv, Kharkiv, Nizhny Novgorod, Rostov-on-Don, Zhytomyr, Berdychiv, Tsaritsyn (now Volgograd), Saratov, Plogid, and Chernihiv.
+Novardok yeshivas were opened in major cities including Kyiv, Kharkiv, Nizhny Novgorod, Rostov-on-Don, Zhytomyr, Berdychiv, Tsaritsyn (now Volgograd), Saratov, Plogid, and Chernihiv.
 Influenced by the Alter, his students also created yeshivas in Kherson, Mohyliv-Podilskyi, Kamieniec-Podolski, Berdichev, Nikolaev, Bălţi, Odessa, Piotrków Trybunalski and other places.

-The Novardok philosophy

-Self-improvement

-Novardok had its own unique outlook, stressing the total negation of ego and the physical world.
-Through this, the complete and total focus of a person can be on his spiritual and intellectual side.
-Like other Mussar schools, Novardok demanded the complete shattering of personal desires, eradicating any vestige of evil habits.
-For that purpose, students would carry notebooks, in which they would daily enter records of failures and achievements.
-Before bedtime, they would check their "bookkeeping" and make plans-of-action for correcting faults.
-One method of "breaking" oneself was by denying oneself extra pleasures of this world.
+Self-humiliation

 Students of Novardok participated in deliberately humiliating behaviour, such as wearing old, patched clothing, or going to a shop and asking for a product not sold there, such as screws in a bakery.
 All Novardok students would share their personal belongings with friends to rid themselves of their desires for worldly possessions.

-One pupil related that the purpose of these exercises were not to "put yourself down", as is commonly thought.
-The training, in fact, promoted the opposite; it gave the students the emotional freedom from the chains of public approval.
-They discovered that the fear of embarrassment was actually much greater than the reality.
-This strengthened their confidence to do the right thing, oblivious to what others might think.

-Novardok network

-An extension of Novardok's unconventional approach entailed the establishment of numerous branches of the yeshiva.
-The most elite students of the yeshiva would set out on foot to strange communities without money in their pockets, simultaneously abstaining from speech and not asking for a ride or even food.
-Upon reaching a town, they would enter the Beth Midrash, and without a word to anyone, study Torah.

-With this method, Novardok established in Poland alone no less than seventy yeshivas of varying sizes.
-Dispatched from the yeshiva base in Białystok, teams would investigate towns and cities and evaluate their suitability for a yeshiva.
-The extensive Novardok network supplied half of all the students to Eastern Europe's other famous yeshivas.